-- 4. Where the Conduct Committee considers that there is a good reason to investigate an Allegation, it shall: - (a) refer the Allegation for investigation by the Executive Counsel; - (b) direct whether the investigation should be delegated to the appropriate Recognised Supervisory Body; and - direct if the investigation shall be overseen by the Case Management Committee. (c) - 5.
-Where the Conduct Committee decides not to refer the Allegation for investigation, it may refer the matter back to the Case Examiner to resolve using constructive engagement. - 6.
-The Conduct Committee may delegate the decisions at Rules 4 and 5 to the Case Management Committee.
+- 4. Where the Board considers that there is a good reason to investigate an Allegation, it shall: - (a) refer the Allegation for investigation by the Executive Counsel; and - (b) direct whether the investigation should be delegated to the appropriate Recognised Supervisory Body. - 5.
+Where the Board decides not to refer the Allegation for investigation, it may refer the matter back to the Case Examiner to resolve using constructive engagement.